|AP Didactic and

-The weekly schedule of morning conferences consists of AP and CP core didactics, Unknowns conference or SOLO, Gross & Autopsy conference, and Pathobiology.
+The weekly schedule of morning conferences consists of AP and CP core didactics, Unknowns conference, Gross & Autopsy conference, and Pathobiology.
 A weekly CP noon conference is attended by CP faculty and residents that are on CP rotations.
 Additionally, AP and CP journal clubs meet one per month on Fridays.
 Most conferences are available via teleconference apps when residents are rotating off site.
 Food is generally provided at our conferences.

 Unknowns conference is the backbone of the resident educational conferences.
 Held each week, this faculty run conference gives the resident a series of cases highlighting difficult diagnostic areas or problematic cases.
 The cases illustrate diagnostic decision making, work-up, and management issues.
 Our Unknowns conference has gone digital!
 This allows our residents the convenience and flexibility to review the cases from any offsite computer.

 SOLO, or Sign Out Live On time, is an image based “game” given periodically by Dr. Stewart Neill.
 These images complement unknowns conference by giving the resident a forum to apply diagnostics skills and knowledge learned during the course of residency.

 Pathobiology is a weekly resident run conference in which a resident chooses a high impact scientific article to present and critique for our department.
 Topics are broad but generally concern mechanisms of disease pathogenesis or applied basic research relevant to diagnosis or treatment.

 Residents on CP rotations will attend this noon conference where the CP resident on call presents the interesting or problematic cases that arose over the call week.
 Additionally, a Faculty member presents a topic as well as other CP residents who present an interesting cases or topics.